rocicorp/mono/packages/reflect/HACKING.md

 Generally we bump the minor version for new release, and bump the patch version if we are just making minor build fixes for the minor version.

+Note: The version number in mirror/reflect-cli/package.json needs to match the version in packages/reflect.

 ## Pull main

 You probably want to ensure you are at tip before you do all of the below work so that the release has latest goodness on it.